 The Training Group meets weekly from October through June, for 2 hours each session (Fridays, 7:30pm-9:30pm).

-Trainees are required to take six courses per year.
+Trainees are required to take five courses per year.
 These courses are relevant to teach training level.
-Courses are held on Saturdays, 9:30am – 4:30pm throughout the training year.
+Courses are held on Saturdays throughout the training year.
 Trainees may audit previously completed courses without fee.

 All trainees are required to attend all third level colloquium presentations held in late Spring.

-An intensive training retreat in the methods of Gestalt psychotherapy is held annually.
+An intensive training retreat in the methods of Gestalt psychotherapy is held two times a year.
 The residential setting provides an extended time frame for an in-depth experience of the Gestalt approach.

 Trainees participate in at least one year of case seminar supervision which is required in the third level of training.
 The three hour seminar, meets with a staff supervisor for approximately eight sessions.
 Participants make case presentations of private sessions utilizing audio recordings.
 The emphasis is on understanding the dynamics of the presented cases in an on-going therapeutic relationship.